zulip/zulip/docs/production/upload-backends.md

 [following the instructions here](#migrating-from-local-uploads-to-amazon-s3-backend).

-We also support an `S3` backend, which uses the Python `boto` library to upload files to Amazon S3 (and, with some work, it should be possible to use any other storage provider compatible with `boto`).
+We also support an `S3` backend, which uses the Python `boto` library to upload files to Amazon S3 (or an S3-compatible block storage provider supported by the `boto` library).

 ## S3 backend configuration